 Strong or multi-factor authentication

-Strong customer authentication means that the user’s identity is verified using at least two of the following elements:
+When it uses two elements, it is commonly reffered to as two-factor authentification, or 2FA.
+It means that the user’s identity is verified using at least two of the following elements:

 - Something that only the user knows (knowledge): a password, PIN, etc.